Circkoooooo/table/README.md

 # table-bigdata

-A website application, will be build a fully table project that is basiced on react.js .
+A website application, will be build a full table project that is basic on react.js .